CrazyTim/spin-wheel/README.md

 Name                            | Default Value     | Description
 ------------------------------- | ------------------| ---------------------------
-`debug`                         | `false`           | Show/hide debugging info.
+`debug`                         | `false`           | Show debugging info.
 This is particularly helpful when fine-tuning labels.
-`image`                         | `''`              | An image that will be drawn over the centre of the wheel.
-It will be scaled to fit the wheel diameter and rotate with the wheel.
+`image`                         | `''`              | The url of an image that will be drawn over the centre of the wheel which will rotate with the wheel.
+It will be scaled to fit `radius`.
-`isInteractive`                 | `false`           | Let the user spin the wheel using click-drag/touch-flick.
+`isInteractive`                 | `false`           | Allow the user to spin the wheel using click-drag/touch-flick.
 `itemBackgroundColors`          | `[]`              | The repeating pattern of colors that will be used for each `item.backgroundColor`.
 Is overridden by `item.backgroundColor`.
 Example: `['#fff','#000']`.
 `itemLabelAlign`                | `'right'`         | The alignment of each `item.label`.
 Is overridden by `item.labelColor`.
 Accepted vlaues: `'left'`|`'center'`|`'right'`.
 If you change this to `'left'`, you will also need to set `itemLabelRotation` to `180°`.
 `itemLabelBaselineOffset`       | `0`               | The offset of the baseline (or line height) of each `item.label` as a percentage of the label's height.